GriffinSar/Project-Two--Trek-Quiz/README.md

 ### Imagery
-For the background of the main page, I have used an image of space and stars.
-It is fitting with theme of the website while also not being too busy and letting the text be the focus.
+For the background of the main page, I have used an image of space with stars.
+It is fitting with the theme of the website while also not being too busy and letting the text and images be the focus.
 The home page has a gif of the enterprise.
 The game page has imagery of a console from the enterprise to give the user the impression that they are playing the game on a star ship console.
 The end page uses various images of TNG depending on the score.
+And the shows page has an image of each of the Star Trek shows.

 # WireFrames